On the energy-critical quadratic nonlinear Schr\"odinger system with three waves: Global Well-Posedness and Scattering

 On the other hand, from the proof of Proposition \ref{coer}, we get the lower bound of $ E(\b{\rm u}) $ as following:

 Combining the above two inequalities, we deduce the desired result\eqref{EH}. \end{proof}

-\section{Global well-posedness and scattering}
+\section{Global Well-Posedness and Scattering}

-In this section, we will prove the Theorem\ref{Sb} according to the contradiction argument that is concentration compactness-rigidity method.
+In this section, we will prove the Theorem\ref{Sb} according to the contradiction argument that is concentration compactness/rigidity method.
 If Theorem\ref{Sb} fails, we can find a very special type solution called critical solution which is mentioned in Theorem\ref{red}.
 By analyzing the frequency scale functions, we clarify the critical solution into three types enemies which are introduced in Proposition \ref{enemies}.
 More specifically, we use the Virial-type identity, mass conserved quantity and new physically conserved quantity \eqref{New} to exclude three types of enemies.
-This fact shows that this critical solution not exists, which lead to the scattering theory.
+This fact shows that this critical solution does not exist essentially, which leads to the scattering theory.